-Intended as an entry level course, you’ll learn a broad range of knowledge and skills, including plant recognition, pest and weed control, machinery and equipment operation, irrigation systems, construction of retaining walls, aggregate paths, paving and turf maintenance.
+Intended as an entry level course, the Certificate II in Horticulture AHC20416 provides you with a broad range of knowledge and skills, including plant recognition, pest and weed control, machinery and equipment operation, irrigation systems, construction of retaining walls, aggregate paths, paving and turf maintenance.
 You’ll train at our purpose-built facilities, featuring landscape and garden workshops, soils laboratories, computer laboratories, specialised libraries and extensive gardens for true-to-life practical training.
 Melbourne Polytechnic has developed this qualification with industry bodies, Landscaping Victoria and the Nursery and Garden Industry Victoria, to ensure that you graduate with job ready skills meeting strict industry standards.

 A competency based course assessment is based on your ability to achieve unit outcomes.
 The assessment of competencies and methods include demonstration of skills, tests and assignments, folios and log books, oral activities, third party reports.
 At the commencement of each unit, you will be given an outline of what is to be covered in that unit and how the unit will be assessed

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |AHCLSC201||Assist with landscape construction work||Elective||30|